ashvardanian/StringZilla/include/stringzillas/README.md

 ```

 The names above compare bytes.
 Use the `szs_levenshtein_index_utf8_*` names when edits should be counted as Unicode
-characters.
+codepoints.
+This validates UTF-8, but does not normalize text, fold case, or combine codepoints into grapheme clusters.
 Each match is written at the same position in the query ID, dictionary ID, and distance arrays.
-A CPU
+The index is CPU-only,
-device scope can distribute a query batch across several cores.
-The engine reuses temporary memory between calls, so
+and a CPU device scope can distribute a query batch across several cores.
+The engine reuses temporary memory between
-one caller uses a given index at a time.
+calls, so one caller uses a given index at a time.

 ## Alignment Scores